Sanga cattle: Trypanotolerance

-Trypanosomiasis poses a considerable constraint on livestock agricultural development in Tsetse fly infested areas of West and Central Africa.
-International research conducted by ILRI in Nigeria, the Democratic Republic of the Congo and Kenya has shown that the N'Dama is the most resistant breed.
-In Nigeria, research has shown that N'Dama is up to 2-3x (or 25%) more resistant than Nguni cattle.
-And F1 N'Dama × Nguni 16.5% is better than pure Nguni.
-While in Kenya research conducted by KALRO has shown a similarity with crossbreeding N'Dama × Boran cattle.
+Trypanosomiasis poses a considerable constraint on livestock agricultural development in tsetse fly-infested areas of West and Central Africa.
+International research conducted by ILRI in Nigeria, the Democratic Republic of the Congo, and Kenya has shown that the N'Dama is the most resistant breed.
+In Nigeria, research has shown that N'Dama is up to two to three times more resistant (or 25% total) than Nguni cattle (about 8% total), and the F1 N'Dama × Nguni cross is about twice as resistant (16.5% overall) compared to pure Nguni.
+While in Kenya, research conducted by KALRO has shown a similarity with crossbreeding N'Dama with Boran cattle.

 Origins

 The timeline for their history is the subject of extensive debate.
 A combination of genetic studies with archaeological research, including cultural history, has clarified the question of the complex origin of Sanga cattle in recent years.

 Origin of the African taurine

 Archaeological evidence

 Morphological features of early Sanga cattle, such as lyre-shaped horns, are depicted on murals of Ancient Egypt.